HinePo/transfer-learning-in-pytorch-and-keras/README.md

 # transfer-learning-in-pytorch-and-keras
-ResNet and VGG pytorch examples
+ResNet and VGG pytorch and keras examples

 This is just a snippet of code that often helps me in my transfer learning projects.
 It shows: